majkinetor/au/README.md

 You can update all packages and optionally push them to the Chocolatey repository with a single command.
 Function `Update-AUPackages` (alias `updateall`) will iterate over `update.ps1` scripts and execute each in a separate thread, using the specified number of threads (10 by default).
 If it detects that a package is updated it will optionally try to push it to the Chocolatey repository.

 For the push to work, specify your Choocolatey API key in the file `api_key` in the script's directory (or its parent directory) or set the environment variable `$Env:api_key`.
+If none provided cached nuget key will be used.

 This function is designed for scheduling.
 You can pass it a number of options, save as a script and call it via task scheduler.
 For example, you can get notified about possible errors during packages update procedure - if the update procedure fails for any reasons there is an option to send an email with results as an attachment in order to investigate the problem.